Cambridge, Maryland

 Cambridge is a city in Dorchester County, Maryland, United States.
 The population was 13,096 at the 2020 census.
 It is the county seat of Dorchester County and the county's largest municipality.
 Cambridge is the fourth most populous city in Maryland's Eastern Shore region, after Salisbury, Elkton and Easton.
+Almost half of Cambridge's residents were African American in 2020.

 History

 Colonial era

 Settled by English colonists in 1684, Cambridge is one of the oldest colonial cities in Maryland.
-At the time of English colonization, the Algonquian-speaking Choptank Indians were wandering along the river of the same name.
-During the colonial years, the English colonists developed farming on the Eastern Shore.
-The largest plantations were devoted first to tobacco, and then mixed farming.
-Planters bought enslaved people to farm tobacco and mixed farming.
-The town was a trading center for the area.
-The town pier was the center for slave trading for the region, a history well documented by historical markers throughout the town center.
+During the time of English colonization, the Algonquian-speaking Choptank Indians resided along the river bearing their name.
+Throughout the colonial years, English colonists developed farming on the Eastern Shore, with the largest plantations initially focusing on tobacco, before shifting to mixed farming.
+Slaves were purchased by the planters for labor in tobacco and mixed farming.
+Cambridge served as a regional trading center, with its town pier being a major hub for slave trading, a history extensively documented by historical markers scattered throughout the town center.

 National era

-It was incorporated officially in 1793, and occupies part of the former Choptank Indian Reservation.
-Cambridge was named after the city and county in England.
-The town became a stop on the Underground Railroad, which had an extensive network of safe houses for enslaved people escaping to the north.
+Cambridge was officially incorporated in 1793, taking over part of the former Choptank Indian Reservation.
+The town received its name from a city and county in England.
+Cambridge also became a stop on the Underground Railroad, which provided a network of safe houses for enslaved people escaping to the north.

-Cambridge developed food processing industries in the late 19th century, canning oysters, tomatoes and sweet potatoes.
-Industrial growth in Cambridge was led by the Phillips Packing Company, which eventually grew to become the area's largest employer.
-The company won contracts with the Department of Defense during the First and Second World wars that aided its growth.
-At its peak, it employed as many as 10,000 workers.
-Changing tastes brought about a decline in business, leading Phillips to downsize its operations.
-By the early 1960s, the company ceased operations altogether.
-This led to widescale unemployment and added to the city's growing social problems.
+In the late 19th century, Cambridge developed food processing industries, specializing in the canning of oysters, tomatoes, and sweet potatoes.
+The town's industrial growth was led by the Phillips Packing Company, which eventually became the region's largest employer.
+Winning contracts from the Department of Defense during the First and Second World Wars greatly aided the company's growth.
+At its height, the company employed as many as 10,000 workers.
+However, shifting tastes brought a decline in business, causing Phillips to reduce its operations.
+By the early 1960s, the company had ceased operations entirely, leading to widespread unemployment and exacerbating the city's growing social issues.

 Cambridge movement

-During the period from 1962 until 1967, Cambridge was a center of protests during the Civil Rights Movement as local blacks sought equal access to employment and housing.
-They also sought to end racial segregation in schools and other public accommodations.
-Riots erupted in Cambridge in 1963 and 1967, and the Maryland National Guard was deployed to the city to assist local authorities with peace-keeping efforts.
-The leader of the movement was Gloria Richardson.
-With the passage of the Civil Rights Act of 1964, public segregation in Cambridge officially ended.
+From 1962 to 1967, Cambridge was a center of protests during the Civil Rights Movement, with local Black residents advocating for equal employment and housing opportunities, as well as the eradication of racial segregation in schools and other public facilities.
+Riots broke out in Cambridge in 1963 and 1967, prompting the deployment of the Maryland National Guard to the city to help maintain peace.
+The movement's leader was Gloria Richardson, and with the enactment of the Civil Rights Act of 1964, public segregation in Cambridge officially ended.